ShawnDriscoll/diceroll/docs/source/tutorial.rst

 .. versionadded:: 2.2

-Note that the inputted string values can be upper or lower case.
+Notice that the inputted string values can be upper or lower case.
 And note that the return values are integer.

 The dice types to roll are:
    D3, D4, D6, D8, D9, D10, D12, D20, D30, D100, D66, DD, FLUX, GOODFLUX, BADFLUX